 The MIDI Innovation Awards welcomes entries from, but not limited to: MIDI instruments, controllers, software, art installation, MIDI peripherals, I/O boxes, lighting systems, automated systems, and more.

-A jury is being assembled to represent the wider music industry and its many facets, including artists, engineers, and innovators.
+The jury has been assembled to represent the wider music industry and its many facets, including artists, engineers, and innovators.
 Entries will be judged on four attributes: innovation, inspiring and novel qualities, interoperability, and practical / commercial viability.

 The 2022 MIDI Innovation Awards featured five distinct categories listed below.
 The winners were selected by the jury and are displayed in order.